mikaelvesavuori/figmagic/readme.md

 The basic idea of Figmagic is to support an informed handoff between designers and developers.
 I believe the best way to do this in a solid, mature, and non-impeding way is:

 - Expect relative and current value types that are optimally suited for each typology (unitless for line heights, rems for font sizes...).
-Don't use or expect px values in most cases.
+Don't use or expect `px` values in most cases.
-- Transform values into a common set of tokens rather than output exact values, ie. use something like \${colors.midGray} rather than #3C3C3C.
+- Transform values into a common set of tokens rather than output exact values, ie. use something like `${colors.midGray}` rather than `#3C3C3C`.

 ## Example project